What are the Different Types of Drama – And Their Value

 Conflict

-Conflict is at the heart of most dramas, whether internal or external.
+Conflict is at the heart of most literature and prominent in drama, whether internal or external.
 It may be:

 • in the character’s mind (internal),